coreyryanhanson/ComfyQR/README.md

 ![Fixed Scan Example](example_generations/unscannable_00001_fixed_.png)

-Any workflow in the example that ends with "validated" (and a few image examples) assume the installation of the [validation pack](https://gitlab.com/sofuego-comfy-nodes/comfy-qr-validation-nodes) as well.
+Any workflow in the example that ends with "validated" (and a few image examples) assume the installation of the [scanning pack](https://gitlab.com/sofuego-comfy-nodes/ComfyQR-scanning-nodes) as well.

 ## Future updates